FoXDev-404/PyMastery-100Days-100Projects/README.md

 ### Day 3: Haunted Mansion Escape

-- **Description**: Developed a text-based adventure game where the player navigates through a haunted mansion and makes choices to escape.
-The game includes different scenarios and outcomes based on player decisions.
+- **Description**: Developed a text-based adventure game where the player navigates through a haunted mansion, making choices that influence the outcome.
+This project focuses on applying control flow, user input, and string manipulation skills learned during the course.

 - **What I Learned**:
-  - **Control Flow**: Using `if`, `elif`, and `else` statements to control game flow based on user input.
-  - **User Input**: Capturing and processing user input with the `input()` function.
+  - **Control Flow with `if / else` and Conditional Operators**: Implemented decision-making in the game using conditional statements.
+  - **Introducing the Modulo Operator**: Applied modulo operations in the game’s logic.
+  - **Nested `if` Statements and `elif` Statements**: Used nested conditionals to handle complex game scenarios.
+  - **Multiple `If` Statements in Succession**: Managed sequential conditions to create branching paths in the game.
+  - **Logical Operators**: Utilized logical operators to combine multiple conditions for more dynamic game responses.
-  - **String Literals**: Using raw string literals (`r'''...'''`) to handle multi-line ASCII art.
+  - **String Literals for ASCII Art**: Employed multi-line string literals to include ASCII art in the game’s narrative.
-  - **ASCII Art**: Incorporating ASCII art to enhance the game's visual appeal.
-  - **Game Logic**: Implementing branching logic to create multiple game paths and outcomes.

 - **Link to Code**: [Project Code](Day01-10/Day03/projectDay3.py)

 ...